sadikkuzu/fastapi-heroku/README.md

 docker-compose up  --> to run
 docker-compose down --> to stop
 ```
+to run this in background you can add & sign at the end of command.
 Now after running this application with docker-compose up
 you can visit localhost:8000 or your terminal and access this application on your browser.